Stock market today: Wall Street drifts near its record levels as markets remain calm

 NEW YORK (AP) — U.S. stocks are drifting near record levels Monday as they head for the final stretch of what looks to be their latest winning month.

-The S&P 500 was 0.2% higher in early trading after closing last week at its latest all-time high.
-The Dow Jones Industrial Average was up 67 points, or 0.2%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+The S&P 500 was virtually flat in morning trading after closing last week at an all-time high.
+The Dow Jones Industrial Average was up 59 points, or 0.2%, as of 10:30 a.m.
+Eastern time, and the Nasdaq composite was 0.2% higher.

-Berkshire Hathaway was helping to support the market after Warren Buffett's company reported stronger results for the end of 2023 than analysts expected.
-Class-B shares of the company, whose subsidiaries include GEICO, Fruit of the Loom and Brooks running shoes, rose 2.7%.
+Berkshire Hathaway was swinging after Warren Buffett's company reported stronger results for the end of 2023 than analysts expected.
+Class-B shares of the company, whose subsidiaries include GEICO, Fruit of the Loom and Brooks running shoes, initially jumped more than 3% but later fell back to a loss of 0.5%.

-But the famed investor also warned shareholders not to expect any more “eye-popping performance” because there are no bargains available in the market of big enough size to make a meaningful difference.
+The famed investor warned shareholders not to expect any more “eye-popping performance” because there are no bargains available in the market of big enough size to make a meaningful difference.
 Buffett is notorious for buying companies when they’re cheap.

 That follows broader criticism from some financial analysts that prices all along Wall Street have gone too high in its big run since Halloween.

-Expectations are still high for rate cuts to come eventually, but traders have been delaying their forecasts to later in the year following some stronger-than-expected reports on the economy.
-That data, though, also raises hopes that growth in profits for companies can strengthen, which helps stock prices too.
+Expectations are still high for rate cuts to come eventually this year, but traders have been delaying their forecasts following some stronger-than-expected reports on the economy.
+That data in the meantime raises hopes that growth in profits for companies can strengthen, which helps stock prices too.

-Amazon stock was little changed after it officially joined the Dow Jones Industrial Average.
-It replaced Walgreens Boots Alliance.
+Amazon stock was 0.3% higher after it officially joined the Dow Jones Industrial Average.
+It replaced Walgreens Boots Alliance, which fell 1.6%.

+Homebuilder stocks were higher, but they wobbled a bit after a report showed sales of new homes strengthened last month by less than economists expected.
+Toll Brothers was up 1%, and Lennar was clinging to a 0.3% gain.

 Last week, stocks got a big boost after another blowout report from Nvidia added more chum to the frenzy that's already built around artificial-intelligence technology.
-Nvidia, whose chips help power AI technologies, rose another 1.7% Monday, and it's already up nearly 62% so far this year.
+Nvidia, whose chips help power AI technologies, rose another 1.2% Monday, and it's already up 61% so far this year.

 Earnings reporting season for the big companies in the S&P 500 is in its tail end, but this week still offers updates from several big names.
 They include several that could give color on how well spending by U.S. households is holding up.
 Such spending has been one of the main reasons the U.S. economy has blasted through expectations for a possible recession.